AteqEjaz/rails_task/README.md

 - List 3 -
   - Header: Successful Charges
   - In this list simply display all the charges that were succesfull.

+### Charge creation
+On the view to create a new charge (most likely the *GET /charges/new* route), create a form for submitting new charges.
+The form should perform the following way:

+- Have a select drop down field with a list of existing customers
+- Have an amount text field
+- Have a select drop down field with the following currencies: "usd", "gbp", "eur", "inr"

+When a user submits the form, it should make a POST request to the `create` action on the controller.
+The create action should perform any necessary actions to propery store the submitted data in the database, then redirect the user to the index action for charges.

 ### Tests